PyLadiesBerlin/python-beginners-workshop/tasks/README.rst

 Tips:
     * Accessing the action of the first option of the first door can be done with  ``adventure['1']['options'][0]['action']``
-    * For loop is needed to go through the list of options.
+    * ``for`` loop is needed to go through the list of options.
-    * To show the number of each option python enumerate function can be useful, http://book.pythontips.com/en/latest/enumerate.html
+    * To show the number of each option python ``enumerate`` function can be useful, http://book.pythontips.com/en/latest/enumerate.html

 C) Add more options to door ``'1'``.